-I have been raising New Zealand rabbits for meat for that last three years.
+I have been raising New Zealand rabbits for meat for the last three years.
 As far as being a viable meat source for small farms or even urban homesteaders, rabbits are a great option.
 I’ve become rather partial to rabbit meat, with a wonderful mild flavor.
 Almost any chicken recipe can be converted to rabbit with only a minor tweak.

 Raising the rabbits is also pretty easy.
 They do not require a lot of room, they don’t make any noise, and their feed to weight conversion ratio is impressive.
 There are, however, a few things I have learned from my experiences that I truly wish I had read somewhere prior to starting out.
 These things could have saved me some headaches along the way.
 That’s why I’m passing them along to you.